 - Wingspan: 75 – 115mm

-- Special notes: In the wild, the larvae take 2 to 3 years(!!) to mature.
+- Special notes: In the wild, the larvae take 2 to 3 years to mature.
 However in captivity this can be reduced to 6 – 10 months.
 This is because they accept fruits, vegetables and bread which have a higher nutritional value than the wood they eat in nature, which consists of a lot of cellulose and is harder to digest.
 However, in captivity smaller specimens will be produced in most cases.

 Cossus cossus, also known as the goat moth is a large species of carpenter moth found in Europe.
 The females are attracted to the smell of tree sap (and are sometimes found on moth bait) – despite not being able to feed and having reduced mouthparts.
 The reason is because they seek out wounded or damaged trees, and sap is an indicator of damage.
 They will lay eggs in the cracks or damaged bark of trees – it is said that one female can lay over 500 eggs.
 When the larvae hatch, they infiltrate the tree by boring into the wood, and live their live gnawing tunnels through the tree, feeding on the wood.
 Here the larvae can spend 2 to 3 years; due to the hard to digest nature of wood, which consists of a lot of cellulose, the caterpillars need to feed for a long time.
 However in captivity this can be reduced to 6 – 10 months.
 In captivity, the caterpillars will eat fruits, vegetables and bread too.

 The reason that rearing them in captivity takes less time than in the wild is because in the wild, larvae mainly feed on the wood of trees.
 However bread and fruits such as apples and banana have a much higher nutritional value than wood (which consists of a lot of cellulose), and as a result, larvae grow faster in captivity since they have a more nutritional diet.
 As the larvae of Cossus cossus like the burrow, they are best reared in any kind of substrate; preferably one they can feed on.
 Wood chippings/shavings are ideal for this, and they would probably perform well in sawdust too.
 But this won’t be able to fully sustain the larvae.
 Besides substrate, they require food; the very polyphagous larvae seem to like all starchy foods such as (brown) bread, potatoes, beets – and they seem to like fruit a lot.
 The larvae avoid the acidic fruits however, so Citrus or other fruits with a low PH are not recommended.
 The kind of fruit the larvae were most eager to eat include: Kiwi, Apple, Banana – especially banana seemed to be a great succes.
 The burrowing larvae will even come to the surface of the substrate to feed.
 They will also burrow or submerge themselves in the food items.

 Cossus cossus do not seem to care about fungus or mold, amazingly.
 Even if neglected they will feed on rotting moldy bread or apples, without the slightest care in the world.
 Which is good news, even though neglecting them is not a good idea – in this kind of setup mold will be hard to avoid, and could be a health risk for the larvae, but such is not the case at all.
 The larvae of Cossus cossus can bite and spit stomach acid if startled.
 They can also scale walls and even glass or plastic containers very well by spinning a silk road.
 Beware if you are using an open container; they WILL escape!
 After rearing them for a long, long time (for a Lepidopterist that is, beetle breeders may be more familiar with such life cycles) the larvae will spin silk cocoons together and embed some wood/junk in their cocoons.
 After pupating they will from wine red/yellowish pupae that will hatch in about a month.
 The caterpillars of Cossus cossus produce a foul, acidic vinegar like odor in captivity.

 I have no experience pairing the adults, as they emerged quite sporadic due to the individual growth speed of the larvae.
 Pairing the adults however may prove difficult.
 Females are significantly larger than males.
 For various reasons, moths that have been raised in captivity are much smaller than the individuals found in the wild.
 If reared outside, the larvae can overwinter 1 or 2 times.

 Rearing example: (oops sorry for the music)

 - Not done browsing yet?
-Then click here to return to the homepage.
+Then click here to return to the homepage (HOMEPAGE)

-- Looking for caresheets of certain species?
-Then click here to see the full species list.
+- Looking for a specific species?
+Then click here to see the full species list (FULL SPECIES LIST)

 Was this information helpful to you?
-Then consider contributing here (click!) to keep this information free and support the future of this website.
+Then please consider contributing here (more information) to keep this information free and support the future of this website.
 This website is completely free to use, and crowdfunded.
 Contributions can be made via paypal, patreon, and several other ways.